To cite sources successfully, it's crucial you have a clear understanding of the following:

 Indentation: To make citations easier to scan, add a hanging indent to any citation that runs more than one line.

-Each citation in your list of works cited is composed of elements common to most works.
-These are called the MLA core elements.
-They are assembled in a specific order as shown to the right.
+Each citation in your list of works cited is composed of elements common to most works -- author, title, publication date, etc. These are called the MLA core elements.
+The core elements are assembled in a specific order as shown to the left.

 Use the links below to see examples of source citations and practice using one of the templates.